abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 Question: Can you speak a little bit about *samatha-vipassanā* and explain the difference between serenity and equanimity?

-Answer: *Samatha-vipassanā* is actually a commentarial division. *Samatha* is about tranquility, *vipassanā* about insight.
-This has a scriptural basis to a certain extent, but as the commentaries tried to systematize the teachings and methodologies, there was a division into distinct realms as separate practices.
+Answer: *Samatha-vipassanā* is actually a commentarial division.
+*Samatha* is about tranquility, *vipassanā* about insight.
+This has a scriptural basis to a certain extent, but as the commentaries tried to systematize the teachings and methodologies, there was a division into distinct realms and separate practices.
 Samatha includes concentration and tranquility practices.
 Vipassanā practices are insight techniques.

 I tend to lean much more towards the earliest tradition.
 The Buddha himself didn’t draw huge distinctions between the two.
 Also, my teacher,